RocketChat/docs-old/quick-start/mobile-and-desktop-apps/minimum-requirements-for-using-rocket.chat.md

 ### **Unsupported browsers and operating systems**

 To deliver the best possible Rocket.Chat experience, and we keep our list of supported browsers and operating systems short.
-We don’t fix bugs or issues for unsupported browsers, so we do our best to block them from accessing Rocket.Chat.\\
+We donÃÂ¢ÃÂÃÂt fix bugs or issues for unsupported browsers, so we do our best to block them from accessing Rocket.Chat.\\